Bumble-Buzz/app/To-Do.md

         - Have an upper cap of 99%, or no need?
         - Have different configurable variables for marketplace incentives (direct / immediate / auction)
         - Need to be careful with incentives for direct sales.
 Risk of users selling to their own wallets and making money.
+    - Address all `@todo` in the code
 - Front-end dapp
+    - Easy way to set ENV variables in docker image / k8s, for contract addresses, admin accounts, etc...
 - Social media
     - Discord server
     - Twitter account